Createdd/Writing/articles/UnderstandingML.md

 |-|-|-|-|
 |contains patterns|finds patterns|recognizes patterns|uses to recognition on other data|

-Typical languages used for ML are:
+Common programming languages used for ML are:
 - R
 - Python